Rodrigues Mauritius Travel Guide

 These little, protected islets within the shallow bay are accessible by boat tour.
 They serve as important nature reserves and breeding grounds for seabirds, including the Lesser Noddy, Fairy Tern, and Brown Noddy.
 Exceptional birdwatching.

 Rodrigues is entirely surrounded by a large, pristine lagoon, making its plentiful beaches and abundant marine life its main natural attractions.
-The lagoon's calm, shallow areas deliver ideal conditions for swimming, snorkeling, and various water sports.
+The lagoon's calm, shallow waters deliver ideal conditions for swimming, snorkeling, and various water sports.

 Trou d'Argent: Stunning, secluded cove on the east coast, between the most beautiful beaches globally.
 Unique rock formations, clear turquoise water, golden sand.
 Grande Anse Beach: Long, beautiful sandy beach on the south coast.
 Pointe Coton: White sand, calm waters.